Nagendran2807/flask_db_monitoring_k8s/flask_with_postgres/README.md

 8. Need to setup CI-CD to make it faster delivery...
 9. Implement any one of below tool to store the images (JFrog, ECR, DTR, Nexus)
-10. If we gitlab CI, then we can use Gitlab Registry
+10. If we use gitlab CI, then we can use Gitlab Registry

 Need to integrate Gitlab CI CD to kubernetes...
 Added sample file for gitlab ci cd k8s...
-Used test & prod as of now...
+Mentioned sample one...
 Inorder to push images to the docker.io registry. we need to provide client's authentication credentials
 ```sh
 <servers>